Asib27/asib27.github.io/_pages/about.md

     <div class="about_card__content__subtitle">RoboFication LLC</div>
     <div class="about_card__content__date"> March 2025 – Present</div>
     <p class="about_card__content__details">
-      Working as technical lead in <a href="https://sysmodeler.ai">sysmodeler.ai</a>.
-Sysmodeler is an AI-powered tool that generates system design diagrams from natural language descriptions.
-It leverages advanced machine learning techniques to understand user requirements and automatically create detailed and accurate system architecture diagrams, streamlining the design process for developers and engineers.
+      Working as <b>technical lead</b> in <a href="https://sysmodeler.ai">sysmodeler.ai</a>.
+Sysmodeler is an AI-powered tool that generates SysML Diagrams from multimodal specifications.
+It leverages LLMs to understand user requirements and automatically create SysML diagrams, streamlining the design process for engineers.
     </p>
   </div>
 </div>